PedroJoaquim/ParaGraph/README.md

 ### Executing Algorithms

-Once you have loaded the graph data and created your own algorithm, or decided to use one of ours already implemented algorithms, you are ready to put things moving.
+Once you have loaded the graph data and created your own algorithm, or decided to use one of the already implemented algorithms, you are ready to put things moving.

 Here we leave an example app illustrating  all the described functionalities: